 - const

 - volatile

-- unaligned(axp)
+- \\unaligned

-- restrict (pointer type only)
+- \\restrict (pointer type only)

 Type qualifiers were introduced by the ANSI C standard to, in part, give you greater control over the compiler's optimizations.
 The const and volatile type qualifiers can be applied to any type.
-The restrict type qualifier can be applied only to pointer types.
+The \\restrict type qualifier can be applied only to pointer types.

-Note that because the restrict type qualifier is not part of the 1989 ANSI C standard, this keyword has double leading underscores.
-The next version (9X) of the C standard is expected to adopt the keyword restrict with the same semantics described in this section.
+Note that because the \\restrict type qualifier is not part of the 1989 ANSI C standard, this keyword has double leading underscores.
+Version C99 of the C standard adopted the keyword restrict with the same semantics described in this section.